Monday 15 April 2024

 By 1920, most of this family ended up migrating to São Paulo state trying to get away from the Spanish Flu Pandemic (which actually started in China or Kansas, USA, according to different sources) that was wreaking havoc in Rio de Janeiro state.

-On the move to São Paulo, Altina, who was already married to a man called Quintino (like her father) went astray from the pack and ended up going to a different place.
-Everyone else headed to Ourinhos-SP, which had a great coffee plantations in which most of these people found employment.
+On the move to São Paulo, Altina, who was already married to a man called Quintino (like her father) went astray from the pack and ended up going to a different region in the state.
+Everyone else headed south to Ourinhos-SP, near the board of the state of Paraná, with its great coffee plantations where most of them found employment.
 That was the last time they saw Altina.
-Some decades later Fernando Antonio Amorim who married the second Altina aka Albina made an effort to find the long-lost sister-in-law sending letters to radio programmes specialized in finding long lost relatives but to no avail.
+Some years later Fernando Antonio Amorim who married the second Altina aka Albina made an effort to find the long-lost sister-in-law sending letters to radio programmes specialized in finding long lost relatives but to no avail.

 Let's zoom in on Maria Rosa de Jesus and see what happened to her.
 Maria married José Ignácio Lacerda in São Sebastião do Rio Bonito-RJ and had 3 boys:

-1. Jacinto was born in 1919, and died in infancy.
+1. Jacinto was born in 1919, but died in infancy.
 Soon after the couple joined the rest of the family and moved to Ourinhos-SP.

 2. Roldão Ignácio Lacerda was born on 23rd November 1920, in Ourinhos-SP;

-3. a 3rd boy was still born in 1921 or early 1922 and due to the fact of the baby having been dead for a few days Maria ended up dying too.
+3. a 3rd boy was still born in 1921 or early 1922 and due to the fact of the baby had died in Maria's womb for a few days Maria ended up dying of septicemia (blood poisoning).

-As soon as José Ignácio saw his wife had died he up and went away abandoning little Roldão who ended up being cared for by his grandmother Florencia Rosa de Jesus who lived with her still not married children José (14), Joaquim aka Quincas (12), João (10) and Margarida (5).
+As soon as José Ignácio saw his wife's funeral, he up and went away abandoning little Roldão who ended up being cared for by his grandmother Florencia Rosa de Jesus who lived with her not yet married children José (14), Joaquim aka Quincas (12), João (10) and Margarida (5).

 In July 1932, Fernando's luck suddenly came to an end and he became unemployed.
 Jacinto Sá lost his job as Ourinhos mayor when troops from Rio Grande do Sul stormed the town and deposed him.
 São Paulo state lost its sheen (power) when Getúlio Vargas became President of Brazil.
 It took a while for Fernando to make his next move.
 By 1933, he had moved to Marília-SP and let a house on Rua Minas Gerais to settle the family.